 Diarrhea and gastroenteritis are common at day care centers.
 These infections cause vomiting, diarrhea, or both.

 Ear infections, colds, coughs, sore throats, and runny noses are common in all children, especially in the day care setting.

-Children attending day care are at a higher risk of getting hepatitis A. Hepatitis A is irritation and swelling (inflammation) of the liver caused by the hepatitis A virus.
+Children attending day care are at risk of getting hepatitis A. Hepatitis A is irritation and swelling (inflammation) of the liver caused by the hepatitis A virus.

 Head lice and scabies are other common health problems that occur in day care centers.

 You can do a number of things to keep your child safe from infections.
-One is to keep your child up-to-date with routine shots to prevent both common and serious infections.
+One is to keep your child up-to-date with routine vaccines (immunizations) to prevent both common and serious infections:

 Your child's day care center should have policies to help prevent the spread of germs and infections.
 Ask to see these policies before your child starts.
 Day care staff should be trained in how to follow these policies.
 In addition to proper hand washing, important policies include: